 Used primarily by entities and individuals to claim foreign status or treaty benefits.

-No TIN required to document payees’ non-U.S. status.
-TIN is required for exemption from tax withholding.
+No U.S. or foreign TIN is required if the form is being used simply to document a supplier’s foreign status as a non-U.S. person (i.e., there are no treaty claims or payment is documented as non-U.S. source income).
+A U.S. or foreign TIN is required if a supplier is claiming tax treaty benefits for exemption or reduction of tax withholding.

 IRS Form 8233 must be used by individuals making treaty claims on U.S. source services income.
 The form must be original and signed by both the beneficial owner and the payer.
 It is sent to the IRS for verification of treaty claims within five days of payer’s acceptance, and the IRS has ten days to respond.
 The agency can assume that the treaty claim is valid if no response is received within that time.